About Second Hope Circle

 A network of people, shelters and rescues giving hard to place animals a second chance at finding a loving home through promotion, funding and education.

 Second Hope Circle is a place where people can search for hard to place and special needs pets in Ontario and also access pet related resources.
-The animals featured on the website are all having difficulty being adopted due to various medical and behavioural issues.
+The animals featured on the website are having a hard time finding the right home due to various reasons.
 All of the shelters and rescues participating in this project have signed an agreement, which ensures everyone participating is on the same page and agrees to follow similar practices.

 There is also an action alert service that shelters/rescues and members of the public can sign up for.
 Subscribers receive a monthly update about what has been going on at Second Hope Circle and will also be messaged in emergency situations.
 These situations could include a large number of animals brought into a shelter that is unable to accommodate them, natural disasters and outbreaks within shelters (and a necessity to quarantine).